Jesus Calms the Storm + Peter walks on Water

 Teaching Your Kids to See the Story as a SYMBOL... a metaphor for today, for life, for us.

-Metaphorical or allegorical thinking does not come naturally.
-According to educational psychologists and Piaget, most kids think 'concretely'.
-You have to TEACH THEM to think "metaphorically".
+You have to TEACH kids how to understand metaphors by "UNPACKING" metaphors with them.
+Read this Training Article here at our site for more about how to do that!
 You can do this by giving them simple examples, such as, "What is heat? ...But what would it mean if I said 'I'm putting heat on you to change?'".
 Concretely to them wind is moving air unless you reassign "wind" in their thinking as ALSO "a force in your life that tries to blow you in one direction or another".
 You parents are a wind.
 Your friends.
 God.
 And negative forces.
 But it depends on where you set your sails, which 'wind' you will let move you.
 (A good demonstration of this is a small sailboat in a pan of water).

 Here's what I believe: Jesus did these miracles knowing they would have a lasting memory...that they would keep on teaching, that we would extract their meaning for our lives and the Church.
 (God is very clever.)
 That's exactly what our PROP DRAMA is going to do.
 They won't forget this lesson, and it's meaning will unfold as they grow.